Leniolisib: Mechanism of action

 Leniolisib is a selective phosphoinositide 3-kinase inhibitor (PI3Kδ inhibitor), which means it blocks a form of the protein called phosphoinositide 3-kinase delta (PI3Kδ) that is overactive in activated PI3K delta syndrome.
 By inhibiting PI3Kδ, leniolisib helps normalize immune function as measured by a significant increase in number of immune response generating B cells and reduction in size of lymph nodes.

 Adverse effects

 The most common encountered adverse effects were headache, sinusitis, and atopic dermatitis.

 History

 Leniolisib was developed by Novartis and subsequently licensed to Pharming Group, a Dutch biotechnology company, in 2019.

 The US Food and Drug Administration (FDA) evaluated the efficacy of leniolisib in the placebo-controlled portion of Study 2201 (NCT02435173), a twelve‑week blinded, randomized, placebo-controlled study of 31 participants twelve years of age and older with confirmed APDS-associated genetic PI3Kδ mutation, with a documented variant in either PIK3CD or PIK3R1.

 The FDA granted the application for leniolisib orphan drug, priority review, and rare pediatric disease designations.

-In June 2025 it was announced that a patient at Addenbrooke's Hospital in Cambridge, England, had become the first in Europe to be treated with leniolisib, and that NICE had approved it as cost-effective after the NHS had negotiated a price reduction.
+Society and culture

+Legal status

+Leniolisib was approved for medical use in the United States in March 2023. in the United Kingdom in September 2024, and in the European Union in May 2026.

+Names

+Leniolisib is the international nonproprietary name.

+Leniolisib is sold under the brand name Joenja.